alankevincanotenorio/-Prj_2-Music-Label_editor-play-audio/README.md

 How to Run the Application
 After compiling, you can run the miner or databasae application using the following command:

-miner:
-dotnet run --project ./MinerApp/MinerApp.csproj

-database:
-dotnet run --project ./DataBaseApp/DataBaseApp.csproj

-This will launch the graphical interface where you can interact with the music database.
+This will launch the graphical interface where you can interact with the music database:

+dotnet run --project src/GraphicInterface/GraphicInterface.csproj

+in terminal mode:
+dotnet run --project src/Controller/Controller.csproj

 Running Tests:
 To run the tests, use the following command: